kwgoodman/la/doc/source/work.rst

     IndexError: A dimension has no matching labels

 Why did we get an index error when we tried to sum *z1* and *z2*?
-We got an error because *z1* and *z2* have no overlap: there are no elements 'a' and 'b' in *z2* to add to those in *z1*.
+We got an error because *z1* and *z2* have no overlap: there are no labels 'a' and 'b' in *z2* to add to those in *z1*.

 Let's make a third larry that can be added to *z1*: